n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 - The Caddy service definition defines the ports it uses and the local volumes to copy to the containers.
 - The n8n service definition defines the ports it uses, the environment variables n8n needs to run (some defined in the `.env` file), and the volumes it needs to copy to the containers.

-Create a `docker-compose.yml` file, make sure to create it in the same location as the `.env` file:
+Create a `docker-compose.yml` file.
+Make sure to create it in the same location as the `.env` file:

 ```shell
 nano docker-compose.yml